 .yarn directory.
 Check both into git and make sure they are available to Heroku at build time.
 In the

 yarn.lock file will be modified.
 Check these changes into git.

 pnp.js file is also generated - this is the “Plug N Play” file.
 Yarn uses it to access the packages.
 There are also additional directories that are generated in the

 .yarn directory, including a new directory

-cache where dependencies are installed, and
+cache where dependencies are installed.
+Check the tracked contents of

 .yarn into git.